Walter Grimshaw: Sample compositions

 The second example is one of Grimshaw's better-known problems, a mate in three composed for a competition organised by the Chess Players Chronicle, 1852-54.
 The key is the paradoxical 1.Rf1, sacrificing a strong white piece.
 This carries the threats 2.Nf3 (leading to various mates delivered by the d5 rook) and 2.f3+ (leading to knight mates on f5 or g2).
 Black's obvious defence, 1...exf1Q is answered by 2.Nf3 Kxf3 3.Rd2#.
 After 1...f3 (giving black a flight at f4), white plays his rook back to where it came from (a switchback) to take advantage of the newly opened fourth rank: 2.Rg1 any 3.Rg4#.

+Match Chess

+A game by Grimshaw was already documented in 1853 in the British Chess Review.
+Grimshaw founded a chess club in Whitby, presumably around the year 1859, and remained its president until his death.
+He participated in several chess tournaments, mostly in Yorkshire, and seems to have been quite a good match player.
+It was even reported that around 1875, he won a private game in London against the later world champion Wilhelm Steinitz.